wp-plugins/very-simple-signup-form/readme.txt

 == Frequently Asked Questions ==
+= Are signups listed in my dashboard? =
+No, this plugin has no settingspage: new signups will be send to you by mail only.

 = Why am I not receiving messages? =
 1) Look also in your junk/spam folder.